sharraji12/gemini-2-live-api-demo/README.md

 4. Access the application at `http://localhost:8000`

 5. Open the settings at the top right, paste your API key, and click "Save"
+6. Get free API key from [Deepgram](https://deepgram.com/pricing) and paste in the settings to get real-time transcript (Optional).

 ## Contributing